NSLS-II/Docker-Builder/README.md

 ### Future plans

 Currently, `Docker-Builder` only works on linux hosts with linux distribution targets.
 Support for windows is planned, for the future, and should allow for windows and linux builds on windows.

-Another future feature planned is to add an easier way to handle custom install configurations, that would hopefully automate the steps described in the above section.

 If you would like any other feature to be added to `Docker-Builder`, please add it as an [issue](https://github.com/epicsNSLS2-deploy/Docker-Builder/issues).